-Initially we will ask you to complete a referral form and email it back to us.
-We require you to have a GP referral before accessing our service.
-Once you have this and have emailed it to us we will email you a consent form for completion.
+Initially, we will ask you to complete a referral form and email it back to us.
+We will need you to have a GP referral before accessing our service.
+Once you have this and have emailed it to us, we will email you a consent form for completion.
 On the referral form we require as much information as you can give, including any reports, referral letters and results of any recent tests.
 This enables us to have a good understanding of who you have already seen and what you have had investigated to date.

 Your Case Manager will work with you to ensure you have access to support 24/7 and that you are comfortable with why, when and how to access this service.
 We are available Monday to Friday 9:00 am – 5.30 pm and you will be able to speak to or request a call back from your Case Manager.
 Alternatively you can send an email to email@example.com or your Case Manager directly.

 Any information that we hold about you and your case will be held securely and confidentially by Patient Advocate.
 Your medical information will only be shared with your medical team, as consented, so that we can support your journey.

 Should you wish to see the information that we hold on you at Patient Advocate we can facilitate that.
 This is in line with GDPR compliance and your right to know.

 As part of our referral process we ask for you to consent to us holding your information and to contact your medical team.
 This is to ensure we are fully compliant with GDPR but also so that we can liaise on your behalf, gather information and support you effectively through your healthcare journey.

 You can withdraw your consent at any time by writing to :

 You will not be “jumping the queue”.
 We use our knowledge of the NHS and private healthcare systems to provide you with several options, as far as possible.
 No other patient will be disadvantaged as a result of your appointment arranged by Patient Advocate.